bakame-php/http-structured-fields/README.md

 ```

 Conversely, the `Item::fromPair` is an alternative to the `Item::from`
-which expects a tuple composed by an array as w list where:
+which expects a tuple composed by an array as a list where:

 - The first member on index `0` represents one of the six (6) item type value;
 - The second optional member, on index `1`, MUST be an iterable construct where its index represents the parameter key and its value an item or a item type value;